ppwwyyxx/moco.tensorflow/README.md

 ## Results:
 Training was done in a machine with 8 V100s, >200GB RAM and 80 CPUs.

+Following results are obtained after
-200 epochs of pre-training takes ~53h;
+200 epochs of pre-training (~53h)
-100 epochs of linear classifier training takes ~8h.
+and 100 epochs of linear classifier tuning (~8h).

   |         | linear cls. <br/>accuracy | download <br/>(pretrained only)                                                             |
   | -       | :-:    | :-:                                                                                         |